„EXPERTISE IS OUR STRENGTH“

-Main goal of the prestigous international project InnoForESt funded by Horizon 2020 is to support forest ecosystem services (or non-productive forest functions) through innovative ways of forest management across the Europe.
+The main objective of the prestigious international project InnoForESt funded by the programme Horizon 2020 is to support forest ecosystem services (or non-productive forest functions) through innovative forest management methods across Europe.

-Preliminary results of the perception of risks and impacts of climate change among producers and users of forrest ecosystem services are presented here (only in Czech).
-Final outputs of the project Renewal of Biodiversity and Ecosystem Services in the Beskids Region will be available in June 2020.
+Preliminary results of perception of risks and impacts of climate change among producers and users of forest ecosystem services are presented here (in Czech only).
+Final outputs of the project Renewal of Biodiversity and Ecosystem Services in the Beskydy Region will be available in June 2020.

-We are engaged in scientific projects at both, national and international level.
-We care about systemic solutions in the field of water management.
+We care about systemic solutions in the field of water management, which is why we are engaged in scientific projects at both the national and international level.
 Therefore, we are proud to spread the message of the Global Water Partnership in Czech Republic as its regional partner.

 Water is an essential part of our lives.
 Not only water quality but also its quantity and availability are important to society.
 Besides water quality improvement - or attainment of good water body status - our basic research topics therefore also include floods and droughts: events that have recently afflicted the Czech Republic.
 Further increase in the importance of these issues can be expected due to climate change.
 Solutions to problems in the area of water management are not technical only, but are connected with a number of socio-economic, institutional and political questions.
 Who is in charge of the implementation?
 What tools are efficient and effective?
 How to set water collection charges and water prices to be motivational?
 How to set functioning cooperation in water management?
 The IREAS scientific team searches for answers to such and many more questions.